 Grape variety eg chardonnay

-In Burgundy, a "clos" is a climat that is surrounded by walls.
-A closmay be shared by a number of owners eg Clos Vougeot.
+In Burgundy, a "clos" is a climat that is enclosed, generally by a wall.
+A clos may be shared by a number of owners eg Clos Vougeot.

 Condrieu is an appellation in the Northern Rhône with white wine made exclusively from Viognier.
 It is located just south of Côte Rôtie.